-Benton, a Democrat, was the representative for Missouri's 15th congressional district from 1903 to 1905.
+Benton was the representative for Missouri’s 15th congressional district and was a Democrat.
+He served from 1903 to 1905.

 From Mar 1897 to Mar 1905, Benton missed 218 of 602 roll call votes, which is 36.2%.
 This is worse than the median of 29.3% among the lifetime records of representatives serving in Mar 1905.
 The chart below reports missed votes over time.